tasket/wyng-backup/README.md

 argument is supplied to complete the archive path.

-The destination mountpoint is automatically checked to make sure its mounted before executing certain sparsebak commands including `send`, `receive`, `verify`, `delete` and `prune`.
+The destination mountpoint is automatically checked to make sure its mounted before executing certain wyng commands including `send`, `receive`, `verify`, `delete` and `prune`.

 (See the `arch-init` summary below for more details.)